bbnavi/documentation/README.md

 # documentation
 project bbnavi doing its first steps with DigiTransit and OpenTripPlanner.
-We will work on documentation in the upcoming weeks
+We will work on further documentation in the upcoming weeks